julzaza/wildwitchherbs/_posts/2025-09-22-vlach-magic-negotin-serbia.md

 Some babas are said to meet at crossroads under the waning moon, trading charms and secret words in the Vlach language so old that outsiders hear only whispers.

-**Did You Know?** In Negotin, some babas still gather herbs at dawn before the first church bell, believing it doubles their potency.

 Learn exactly which **[Herbal Companions Vlaska Babas Turn To](/herbs-vlach-wise-women/)**.

 ---